 For instance, if a brand changes its headquarters or their manufacturing facility, then they need to change that on the product label too.
 Here, after the design team executes the changes, the brand can sign off the project in parallel.
-The legal team, marketing department, quality control, and others will check the different aspects of the label, including Label Management, and provide their feedback.
+The legal team, marketing department, quality control, and others will check the different aspects of the label, including label Management, and provide their feedback.

 One can broadly classify workflows as sequential and parallel.
 A combination of such workflows can also exist.
 The problem at hand will define how you will manage the artwork development project.

-1. Parallel Approval Workflows
+1. Parallel approval workflows

 As the name suggests, parallel workflows happen when multiple people work on different areas of the same artwork project simultaneously.
 So, while the marketing team is reviewing the principal display panel, legal team reviews the information panel.
 Meanwhile, another collaborator is reviewing the design elements.

-Parallel workflows are great for simple projects where the tasks can be divide into independent sub-tasks.
+Parallel workflows are great for simple projects where the tasks can be divided into independent sub-tasks.
 They also allow you to meet deadlines faster and utilize available resources effectively.
 Also, if one assignment gets delayed, the other tasks are not affected because of that.

-2. Sequential Approval Workflows
+2. Sequential approval workflows

 Sequential workflows have tasks set one after the other.
 In this case, the artwork design of the principal display panel is first reviewed by the project manager.
 When the design skeleton gets approved, the artwork moves to the next stage where the legal team reviews the text information on the labels.

-Parallel vs Sequential Workflows
+Parallel vs sequential workflows

 Pros of Parallel Workflows